twoBirds/twobirds-core/README.md

 localhost:3000/index.html

 // -> select test page to see it at work
-// -> select API docs to see how it works
+// -> select API docs to inspect the functionality

 ```